juanjoDiaz/streamparser-json/README.md

 * **end()** closes the parser so it can not be used anymore.
 Throws an error if the tokenizer was in the middle of parsing.
 * **isEnded** readonly boolean property indicating whether the Parser is ended or is still accepting data.
 * **onValue(value: any)** no-op method that the user should override to get the parsed value.
+* **onError(err: Error)** no-op method that the user should override to act on errors.
+If not set, the write method simply throws synchronously.
+* **onEnd()** no-op method that the user should override to act when the parser is ended.

 ```javascript
 // You can override the overridable methods by creating your own class extending Tokenizer